-Expansive, rugged to the point of harsh and fearfully dry, this region of north-west Namibia is marked by wide, grassy plains and impressive mountains that have been indelibly marked by history, both geographic and human.
-This is where you’ll find unique rock formations caused by ancient volcanic intrusions and petroglyphs – unique rock engravings that are thousands of years old, carved by the San bushmen who inhabited the region around what is now Twyfelfontein.
+Damaraland is an expansive, rugged region in north-west Namibia.
+It is marked by wide, grassy plains and impressive mountains that have been indelibly marked by history, both geographic and human.
+This is where you’ll find unique rock formations caused by ancient volcanic intrusions, as well as petroglyphs – unique rock engravings that are thousands of years old!
+These fascinating art pieces are believed to have been carved by the San bushmen who inhabited the region around what is now Twyfelfontein.

-Petrified forests also dot the landscape, which is interrupted by Namibia’s highest mountain – the impressive Brandberg, which towers 2573m high and is home to a wealth of ancient rock art.
+Petrified forests also dot the landscape, which is interrupted by Namibia’s highest mountain – the impressive Brandberg, which towers 2573m high, and is home to a wealth of ancient rock art.

 Kaokaland and the Kunene River

+Kaokaland is further north than Damaraland, and even more remote – stretching right up to the border with Angola.
+This region is home to the Himba people, a nomadic tribe who still manage to live a traditional life in this harsh and challenging environment.
 The Himba women daub their bodies and their hair in a mixture of animal fat and red ochre, turning their skin a rich, deep red and creating distinctive, unique hair art in the process.

 The Kunene River forms the border with Angola, and runs through the desert like a green snake.
 Its perennial waters give rise to oasis-like forests along its edges, complete with swaying palm trees and brightly coloured birds.
 One of our favourite spots along the river is Epupa Falls, a series of impossibly beautiful waterfalls that end in an equally scenic gorge, where huge baobabs cling to the rocks as if hanging on for dear life.
 Its remote location makes Epupa Falls difficult to access, but it is well worth the effort it takes to get here!